Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: The calculus construction

-The calculus construction should be seen as an auxiliary construction needed for the applications in quantum topology that we will present in the last section.
+Consider a $\Cat$-valued modular operad $\mathcal{O} : \Graphs \to \Cat$ and a modular $\mathcal{O}$-algebra structure $A:\mathcal{O}\to\End_\kappa^X$ on an object $X$ in a symmetric monoidal bicategory $\cat{M}$ equipped with a non-degenerate symmetric pairing $\kappa : X \otimes X\to I$ (see Definition~\ref{defmodalgM}).
+In this section, we provide a general construction of a calculus induced by the algebra structure.
+This calculus will formalize and simplify computations related to the algebra $A$.
+It should be seen as an auxiliary construction needed for the applications in quantum topology that we will present in the last section.
 In particular, it will allow us to concisely formulate and prove gluing properties for modular algebras.